boltops-tools/kubes/docs/_reference/kubes-exec.md

 ## Multiple Deployments

 If you have have multiple deployments in your `.kubes/resources` then the command will use the first deployment by default.
-You can specify the specfic deployment with the `--name` option.
+You can specify the specfic deployment with the `--name` or `-n` option.
 Examples:

-    kubes exec --name demo-web
+    kubes exec --name web
+    kubes exec -n web
-    kubes exec --name demo-clock
+    kubes exec -n clock
-    kubes exec --name demo-worker
+    kubes exec -n worker
-    kubes exec --name demo-web sh
+    kubes exec -n web sh
-    kubes exec --name demo-web ls -l
+    kubes exec -n web ls -l

+## Multiple Pod Containers

+If you have have multiple containers in your pod.
+You can specify the specfic container with the `--container` or `-c` option.
+Examples:

+    kubes exec --name web

 ## Options